jrcartee/django-sphinx-ext/README.rst

 django-sphinx-ext
 =================

-Custom Directives for use in ReST files with Sphinx, to automate creation of some documentation
+Custom Directives for use in ReST files with Sphinx, to automate creation of some documentation.
+Contains the following directives:
+	- [pyexec](docs/pyexec.rst) -- executes arbitrary python code, and redirects stdout to your generated doc
+	- [formdoc](docs/formdoc.rst) -- builds a table describing all your django form's fields (works for django-rest-framework serializers too!)
+	- [viewdoc](docs/viewdoc.rst) -- uses django's reverse to print the url for each view, using its name given in your urls.py files

 ++++++++++++++++++
 Dependencies
 ++++++++++++++++++
-- Python
+- Python 2.7
-- Django
+- Django 1.6
 - Sphinx
 - Tabulate

 ++++++++++++++++++
 Setup